Ranger 7: Aftermath of Ranger 6 and preparation for Ranger 7

 RCA also promised to look into workmanship standards at their main plant in Hightstown, New Jersey, when examination of a sealed Ranger module discovered a plastic bag with screws and washers inside.
 Although there was suspicion that this had been done by a disgruntled employee, it was far more probable that someone had done it by accident.

 Since no obvious reason for the malfunction could be found in the cameras themselves, investigation next shifted to the electrical umbilical on the payload fairing.
 This umbilical connector would normally be attached on the ground to permit testing of the Ranger's subsystems and only a thin hinged door covered it during launch.
 One of the pins on the connector was "hot" and could easily be bridged, transferring a voltage to the adjacent pins and activating the TV camera system during launch.
 As for the cause of it, one possibility was electrostatic discharge, the other was a shock wave of some sort.

 Alexander Bratenahl, a physicist at JPL's Space Sciences Division, suggested that the electrical short was caused by venting propellant during Atlas booster section jettison.
 There was no tracking camera footage of this event on Ranger 6's launch, which had occurred on an overcast day, but film of other Atlas launches showed that a large white plume enveloped the launch vehicle after staging.
-Convair technicians confirmed that 112 lb of LOX was vented from the Atlas after staging, but although the shock wave theory seemed tempting, James Kendall, another JPL physicist, dismissed it out of hand.
+Convair technicians confirmed that 112 lb of LOX was vented from the Atlas after staging, but although the shock wave theory seemed tempting, James Kendall, another Jet Propulsion Laboratory physicist, dismissed it out of hand.
 The idea of an electrostatic discharge was also unlikely given the thinning air and high altitude of the Atlas when staging occurred.

 Bratenahl persisted and studied more film of Atlas launches with the frames enlarged, which revealed light flashes in the post-staging plume.
 Another phone call to Convair revealed that 67 lb of RP-1 were also dumped during staging and that the Atlas's sustainer engine exhaust ignited the propellant cloud, producing these flashes.
 Since the umbilical door on the payload shroud was only held in place with a thin latching mechanism, hot gases from igniting propellant could have contacted the electrical connector and caused a short.
-The inadvertent activation of the telemetry system during launch had occurred almost simultaneous with booster jettison at T+140 seconds.
+The inadvertent activation of the telemetry system during launch had occurred almost simultaneously with booster jettison at T+140 seconds.
 With that, the book could be closed on the cause of Ranger 6's failure.

 Among the changes made for Ranger 7 included new procedures to apply full power testing to the spacecraft off of the launch pad, where there was no risk of the midcourse correction engine activating on top of a fully fueled Atlas-Agena.